latest tech scookietech

 Your phone might last three days without needing a plug.
 Maybe longer.

 Some people argue we should perfect lithium-ion batteries first before jumping to new tech.
-But here’s what they’re missing.
-We’ve hit the ceiling with current battery chemistry.
-Solid-state is the only path forward if we want real improvement.
+Fair point.
+But we’ve already hit the ceiling with current battery chemistry.
+There’s only so much you can squeeze out of the same basic design.
+Solid-state batteries are the only realistic path forward if we want actual breakthroughs in energy density and safety.
+It’s not a choice between “better” and “different”, this isn’t about preference.
+Solid-state tech works where lithium-ion’s limits become a real problem.

 The Tactile Internet